rails/rails/guides/source/active_record_multiple_databases.md

 end
 ```

-If you use a differently named class for your application record you can need to
+If you use a differently named class for your application record you need to
-set `primary_abstract_class` instead so Rails knowns which class `ActiveRecord::Base`
+set `primary_abstract_class` instead, so that Rails knows which class `ActiveRecord::Base`
 should share a connection with.

 ```